davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 ## The timing of the Crystal Knob eruption {#sec:crystal_knob_eruption}

-The thermal transient recorded by the ~1.65 Ma eruption of the Crystal Knob pipe is itself puzzling in the context of the Neogene slab window discussed here.
-The Crystal Knob xenoliths suggest an underlying lithosphere-asthenosphere boundary at a depth of 70-90 km, consistent with regional seismic studies [@Li2007].
-However, the abundance of dunite cumulate xenoliths and xenocrysts in the Crystal Knob basalt suggests the generation of significant melt in the mantle lithosphere beneath the Coast Ranges, and the entrainment of peridotite xenoliths underscores its rapid ascent at ~1.65 Ma.
+The thermal transient recorded by the ~1.65 Ma eruption of the Crystal Knob pipe is much more recent than the mid-Miocene slab window upwelling.
+Even with a potential reservoir of melt beneath the Coast Ranges, the event itself (along with other Plio-Pleistocene volcanic eruptions in the Coast Ranges) was likely more immediately triggered.

-The deep slab window provides a reservoir of heated material beneath the Coast Ranges, which could cause melt percolation as outlined above.
-Neogene dextral faulting may provide a means for deep, small-volume decompression melting.
+Rapid uplift of the central California coastal region at ~2 Ma [@Ducea2003b] may have caused decompression of the lower lithosphere.
+However, Neogene dextral faulting provides a more localized mechanism for transient decompression leading to small-volume melting of the mantle lithosphere.

-Crystal Knob is located ~15 km east of the Hosgri fault, with its host Franciscan complex pervasively cut by faults and shear zones [@Cowan1978;
+Crystal Knob is located ~15 km east of the Hosgri fault, and its host Franciscan complex is pervasively cut by faults and shear zones [@Cowan1978;
 @Seiders1989].
-The geologic slip and seismicity history of the Hosgri fault [@Dickinson2005; @Hardebeck2010] indicate that it was likely active during the eruption of the Crystal Knob neck, and theoretical and observational data on intra-continental transform faults [@Platt2011; @Titus2007] indicate that, at lower crustal--upper mantle levels, Hosgri fault shear could be distributed across 10s of kilometers laterally [@fig:neogene_sections|c].
+The Hosgri fault was likely active during the eruption of the Crystal Knob neck [@Dickinson2005; @Hardebeck2010], and theoretical and observational data on intra-continental transform faults [@Platt2011;
+@Titus2007] indicate that Hosgri fault shear could be distributed across 10s of kilometers laterally in the lower crust and upper mantle [@fig:neogene_sections|c].

-Plio-Pleistocene eruptions of small-volume basalts have occurred elsewhere in the Coast Range belt are associated with the traces of active faults.
+Plio-Pleistocene eruptions of small-volume basalts elsewhere in the Coast Range belt are associated with the traces of active faults.
 This includes the Coyote Lake pipe [@fig:context], which occurred ~150 km north of Crystal Knob along the San Andreas-Calaveras fault bifurcation zone and entrained lower crust and upper mantle xenoliths [@Jove1998; @Titus2007].
-As a Crystal Knob, xenoliths recovered from these flows record partial melting of the mantle markedly post-dating any possible slab window opening.
+As at Crystal Knob, xenoliths recovered from these flows record partial melting of the mantle markedly post-dating any possible slab window opening.
 The deep extensional transients implied by these eruptions may have played a role in generating the Crystal Knob basalts as well.

-Along with the suggestive fault-association of these xenolith pipes, two of the principal thermal maxima in the Coast Range thermal anomaly occur near the Crystal Knob and Coyote Lake Plio-Pleistocene basaltic eruptions [@Erkan2008, Figure 1], further suggesting recent mobilization of asthenospheric mantle that was initially emplaced into the early Neogene slab window.
-Rapid uplift of the central California coastal at ~2 Ma [@Ducea2003b] is likely correlated with this thermal anomaly [@sec:heat-flow].
-These events may have caused changes in the stress state of the underlying mantle lithosphere.

 Conclusion
 ==========